stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “It's a creature from one of Peter's books,” said Havelock as quickly as he could.
 “There was another vault, one we'd missed.
 Albert was trying to find the Society and accidentally summoned it up and now it's attacking Georgie.
 We don't have time for a more detailed explanation.”

-“Albert...” said the ghost.
+“Albert…” said the ghost.
 “It would be Albert, wouldn't it?”

 Its tone was thoughtful, introspective, as if it was talking to itself.

 “I worried about Albert,” said the spirit slowly.
 “Peter was too friendly with him.
-At first it seemed harmless enough but...
-Even before... what happened it started to worry me.
+At first it seemed harmless enough but… Even before… what happened it started to worry me.
 Amelia didn't like it.
 She sensed something was wrong.
-I tried to ignore it, but...”
+I tried to ignore it, but…”

 It tailed off.
 Havelock narrowed his eyes.

 “Albert told us the last time Peter was here, you came suddenly and there was an argument?

 “A fight more like,” said the ghost.
 “Amelia summoned me from London, beside herself.
 She was worried that Peter was going to try and take Albert away with him.
 I came as quickly as I could.
 We fought.
 I told Peter I didn't want him coming to the house when I wasn't there, and that I didn't want him filling Albert's head with nightmares.
 I told him some of what Bill had said, and it made him furious.
-I think...
-I think that was the point I realised something was very wrong.
+I think… I think that was the point I realised something was very wrong.
 That my brother had designs on his nephew that were not altogether wholesome.”

 The ghost leaned forward, flickering between solid and ethereal.
 Its expression was earnest.